 Weather in monsoon

 Normally the monsoon season of Tripura is continued from July to September and the average annual rainfall of the state is approximately 210cm.
-Kamalpur region receive the highest Rain fall 285.5 cm in monsoon and the Sonamura region is lowest Rain fall area with average rainfalls 181.1 cm.
+Kamalpur region receives the highest Rain fall 285.5 cm in monsoon and the Sonamura region is lowest Rain fall area with average rainfalls 181.1 cm.

-Festivals in Tripura Kharchi Puja is most popular festival in Tripura.
-It is a festival continues for seven days during the month of June or July close to capital city of Agartala.
+Festivals in Tripura Kharchi Puja is the most popular festival in Tripura.
+It is a festival continues for seven days during the month of June or July close to the capital city of Agartala.
 Other popular festivals of the state are Garia Puja (tribal festival), Durga Puja, Dewali, Pilak Festival, Pous Sankranti Mela, Neermahal Festivals, Swimming and Boat Race (in July or August), Orange and Tourism festival and the Bizu Festival.